Joel Rifkin: Known victims

 Rifkin received his first of many life sentences in June 1994 for Bresciani's murder.
-In September 1995, Rifkin was sentenced to two life sentences for the murders of Evens and Marquez, both of which he previously pleaded guilty to.
+In September 1995, Rifkin was sentenced to two life sentences for the murders of Evens and Marquez, to both of which he previously pleaded guilty.
 Later in December, he received three more life sentences after pleading guilty to murdering Orvieto, Holloman and the unidentified woman found at Newton Creek.
 In January 1996, Rifkin was given a seventh life sentence for the murder of Soto.
 That same month, he was sentenced to life again for the murder of Sanchez.
 In the span of two years, Rifkin racked up a total of eight life sentences.

 In popular culture

 A 1993 episode of Seinfeld, "The Masseuse", features a character named Joel Rifkin as the boyfriend of Elaine Benes.
-She begs him to change his name because of its association with the serial killer.
+She begs him to change his name because of its association with the serial killer, but, in an ironic twist, suggests he choose OJ after OJ Simpson.